ForecastHealth/botech-protocol/README.md

 ## Acknowledgments
 We acknowledge the great contributions and support made by the World Health Organization.
 In particular we acknowledge the contributions made by Dr Andre Ilbawi, Dr Filip Meheus, Dr Melanie Bertram, Dr Slim Slama and Dr Tessa Edejer.
 We acknowledge contributions made by Annalisa Belloni of Cancer Research UK.
+We acknowledge contributions from Mr Joseph Dunne, and Mr Timothy Knowles, who have both contributed to the `botech-python` implementation, as well as other related projects.
+We acknowledge Mr Angus Watkins, for the design of the Botech logo.